-Halibut is higher in vitamin D, vitamin B6, selenium, polyunsaturated fat, and monounsaturated fat.
+Halibut is higher in vitamin B6, selenium, phosphorus, potassium, polyunsaturated fat, and monounsaturated fat.

-On the other hand, cod is richer in vitamin B5 and phosphorus but lower in saturated fats.
+On the other hand, cod is richer in vitamin D, vitamin B3, folate, and magnesium but lower in saturated fats.

 Table of contents

 Cod is known for its product, cod liver oil which provides high doses of omega-3 fatty acids.

 The stocks of cod are decreasing mainly due to overfishing and no recovery afterward (3).
 Halibut is more expensive than cod, the difference being 3.7$.

 This article will examine the differences between cod and halibut, highlighting their nutritional composition and the health benefits associated with each.

 |Low Fat||Cod is preferred over halibut in a low-fat diet.|